Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Startup/README.md

 The first step is to identify open ports and exposed services on the target machine.
 This helps us understand the attack surface and identify potential entry points.

-To achieve this, an Nmap scan was performed using the following command:
+I began the assessment by performing an Nmap scan to identify open ports and exposed services, which would guide further enumeration.

 ```bash
 nmap -sC -sV 10.129.140.31